 Plan loans

-Roth IRAs do not offer a similar feature, though you do have the option of withdrawing contributions tax-free at any time.
+Roth IRAs don't offer a similar feature, though you do have the option of withdrawing contributions tax-free at any time.
 Keep in mind that withdrawing from a Roth IRA or Roth 401(k), even through a loan, may cause you to miss out on investment growth.

 Required minimum distributions (RMDs)

-Roth IRAs are not subject to RMDs, and starting in 2024, neither are Roth 401(k)s.
+Roth IRAs and Roth 401(k)s aren't subject to RMDs during the owner's lifetime.
 This could make Roth accounts more popular in estate planning, as they could benefit from potential compound growth by remaining undisturbed for a longer period and can be inherited without requiring the beneficiary to pay taxes on withdrawals.
+For inherited Roth IRAs, withdrawals are tax-free as long as the original owner met the 5-year aging requirement.

 Can you have a Roth 401(k) and Roth IRA?